 As previously outlined, the 2018 ABF NMFA provides for ABF Freight's contributions to multiemployer pension plans to remain at the rates that were paid under the prior labor agreement with the IBT, while wage rates and health and welfare contribution rates for most plans will increase annually in accordance with the terms of the 2018 ABF NMFA.
-The average health, welfare, and pension benefit contribution rate increased approximately 1.3%, 2.5%, and 1.9% effective primarily on August 1, 2018, 2017, and 2016, respectively, inclusive of the previously mentioned pension contribution rate freezes and the lower contribution rate to the New England Pension fund beginning in third quarter 2018.
-The contractual wage rate increased 1.2%, 2.5%, and 2.0% effective July 1, 2018, 2017, and 2016, respectively.
+The contractual wage rate increased 1.4% and 1.2% effective July 1, 2019 and 2018, respectively.
+The average health, welfare, and pension benefit contribution rate increased approximately 2.2% and 1.5% effective primarily on August 1, 2019 and 2018, respectively, inclusive of the previously mentioned pension contribution rate freezes and the lower contribution rate to the New England Pension fund beginning in third quarter 2018.

-Asset-Based Segment Results - 2018 Compared to 2017
+Asset-Based Segment Results